 Traditionally, in the world of large scale software implementations, User Acceptance Testing (UAT) is handed over to tens if not hundreds of users, who will conduct a series of duplicate tests and raise issues in an effort to make the first release of the product perfect.
 Most of the users will not have been involved in the development of the product and will typically raise issues due to a lack of knowledge as oppose to an actual product development defect.
 The investigation, back and forth of emails and ultimate triage of issues can lengthen the time taken to deliver without resulting in a significantly better release of the product.

-Whilst we approached our development work in an agile and collaborative way, with solution validation sessions, demos and working closely with the product owners and SMEs throughout, we were still approaching UAT in the traditional waterfall way and we needed a way to reduce the time taken to test in order to deliver an MVP quickly that we could release and iterate on.
+Previously, whilst we approached our development work in an agile and collaborative way, with solution validation sessions, demos and working closely with the product owners and SMEs throughout, we were still approaching UAT in the traditional waterfall way.
+We needed a way to reduce the time taken to test in order to deliver an MVP quickly that we could release and iterate on.

-The team did not have to be all around one computer, but we could be in the same location, in one room, with the developers, SMEs, Test Manager and some representative end users all collaborating, identifying real defects quickly, fixing them immediately to enable re-test, sometimes in matter of minutes.
+The team would not have to be all around one computer, but we could be in the same location, in one room, with the developers, SMEs, Test Manager and some representative end users all collaborating, identifying real defects quickly, fixing them immediately to enable re-test, in a matter of minutes.

-We adopted this approach in 2019 when delivering APM, and it worked very well.
-In addition to delivering the solution on time the Mob Testing team described the approach as ‘great fun’, ‘a great team building opportunity’ and hugely motivational as they were able to identify and resolve real defects quickly. in record time,
+We adopted this approach later in 2019 when delivering APM, and it worked very well.
+In addition to delivering the solution on time, the Mob Testing team described the approach as ‘great fun’, ‘a great team building opportunity’ and ‘hugely motivational’ as they were able to identify and resolve real defects quickly. in record time,